Gendering climate-smart agriculture in Doyogena, Ethiopia

-Climate change does not impact both genders equitably.
+Climate change does not impact all genders equitably.
 Gender-inclusive climate strategies need to pave the way for improved access.

 In November 2018, the CGIAR Research Program on Climate Change, Agriculture and Food Security in East Africa (CCAFS EA) coordinated a field visit to Doyogena climate-smart landscape in Southern Ethiopia, with the objective of exploring opportunities for scaling-up climate-smart practices in a gender-responsive manner.